min2ha/ukwa-site/content/target/44432/index.en.md

   "subject": "EU Referendum"
 }

-# Independent: Could we really get a second EU referendum, and how would it work?

 An article speculating on the possibility and logistics of a second referendum  as a result of the British decision to leave the EU.